-The biggest question payers face when they decide to get into the business of primary care delivery is whether they will build the care delivery system from scratch or buy it by working with an experienced partner.
+When payers first decide to get into the business of primary care delivery, they’re faced with a big question.
+Will they build the care delivery system from scratch, or will they buy it by working with an experienced partner?

 1. Do we have the infrastructure needed to build and operate a primary care system?